SEF-Group-25/Continuous-Integration/README.md

 % export DISCORD_WEBHOOK_URL="(Your Discord Webhook)".
 ```

+## Notification Details
+The CI server changes the commit status to either "success" or "failure" with the description "CI Tool", using the GitHub API.
+It also sends a discord notification to a webhook specified by environment variables.

 ## Local webhook setup

 First create a Nrock account, get your authtoken and create a file named `auth.env` in `src` which only consists of `NGROK_AUTHTOKEN=[yourtoken]`.
 Make sure that this file is ignored and dosent get pushed.